PSP French

 Pathways PSP French (Years 9–11)

 Students deepen their fluency and accuracy, moving between tenses and using language to describe, narrate, argue, and reflect.
-Topics include identity, technology, social issues, environment, and future plans.
-Grammar is explored in depth — including perfect, imperfect, future, and conditional tenses, as well as si clauses and the subjunctive.
+Topics include identity, technology, travel, environment, and future plans.
+Grammar is explored in depth — including perfect, imperfect, future, and conditional tenses, as well as si clauses and pronouns.

 Cultural knowledge is embedded throughout: students study traditions, festivals, music, and media across the Francophone world.
 They engage with authentic sources and respond to more complex written and spoken material.
 Extended writing, structured speaking, and role play help students develop resilience, clarity, and spontaneity — preparing them for the literary, cultural, and discursive challenges of A Level.